NeelNarvekar/SoundSync/ReadMe.md

 We were also really excited to be able to synchronize audio from a web browser on Windows, MacOS, and Android simultaneously.
 It was really cool to see up to 9 devices playing the same song in different parts of the room at once while we were testing it.

 ## What we learned
+Due to the technologies we explored before settling on our final solution, we were exposed to a far greater amount of information than seen in just the final project alone.
+We learned about the difficulties involving pairing time and the libraries used to tackle this problem (like socket.io).
+In addition to this, we are now familiar with several audio libraries in JavaScript.
+This of course is in addition to the APIs and languages used in the project.

 ## What's next for Sound[Sync]?
+Further applications of Sound[Sync] would include a collaborative playlist that each user would be able to contribute to.
+In addition to this, we would look into other technologies to further reduce the latency involved with playing audio from numerous devices.
+We are also planning to integrate the YouTube API to synchronize music videos over multiple devices.